Winair Reservations with Alternative Airlines

 Winair flies to many destinations including St. John's, Marigot, Charlestown, The Bottom, Gustavia, Basseterre, Oranjestad, Road Town, San Juan and Pointe-a-Pitre.
-Winair has interline agreements with Delta Air Lines, United Airlines, Air Caraibes, Air France, KLM, Corsair International, British Airways, Virgin Atlantic, Insel Air, Copa Airlines, Caribbean Airlines and Air Antilles Express.
+Winair has interline agreements with Delta Air Lines, United Airlines, Air Caraibes, Air France, KLM, Corsair International, British Airways, Virgin Atlantic, Copa Airlines, Caribbean Airlines, Air Antilles Express and previously, Insel Air.

 The free baggage allowance applicable to an adult passenger and children whose fare is at least 50% of the adult fare will be one piece at no more than 23 kilos or 50 pounds.
 Infants are allowed one piece at 10 kilo's of free baggage allowance.
 VIP Plus Service is for passengers with high standards in comfort, discretion and time management – regardless of their airline or booking class.

 San Juan Saint Martin

 The Bottom Saint Martin